Social Media Shouldn't Be An Entry-Level Position

 Social Media is the Front Line of Crisis Communications

-When crisis hits, your social media manager will likely be the first person to spot it.
+When a crisis hits, your social media manager will likely be the first person to spot it.
 By engaging in active social listening, they can often prevent a possible crisis or give you an early warning that one is about to occur.
 They need the authority to respond quickly and appropriately.
 We’ve all seen the horror stories of brands not handling social media properly in the time of crisis.
 With the right person, this is preventable.
 You need someone who has experience and can be trusted to handle a crisis the moment it occurs.
 This requires a trained professional, not an entry-level employee or an intern.
 Hire a professional and give them the authority to act when needed.

 Social Media Turnover Can be Costly

 A social media manager doesn’t just need to know social media marketing.
 They need to know the ins and outs of your organization as well.
-Would you hire a social media manger for baseball team who didn’t know the rules of baseball?
+Would you hire a social media manger for a baseball team who didn’t know the rules of the sport?
 A good social media manager should know their organization backwards and forwards and that can take time.
 They need to know who can answer the hundreds of questions they field every day, who can help them create content, the history of the organization, and a thousand other nuances of the company.
 This is an investment.
 Do you really want to train someone to this level only to lose them when a higher paying job comes along?

 Social Media Managers Need the Authority to Say No